Yokoi Kinkoku: Life

 During his wandering, Kinkoku was able to become a yamabushi and would frequently return to his family, often taking his son with him on travels.
 Kinkoku also eventually had a daughter.

 Kinkoku continued to wander, paint, and work on his poetry and writing throughout his life.
-He eventually retired to his birthplace where he passed away at the age of 72.
+He eventually retired to his birthplace where he died at the age of 72.